Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM1.rst

     LAI
         Leaf Area Index

-    FAO
-        Food and Agriculture Organisation, a specialised agency of the United Nations that leads international efforts to defeat hunger.

     EC
-        Eddy Covariance
+        Eddy Covariance - a technique to measure turbulent heat, mass (e.g. water, :math:`CO_2`) and momentum fluxes.

     Fetch
         Area influencing a sensor.
-Typically the area upwind of the sensor.
+For EC the area is upwind of the sensor.

     OHM
         Objective Hysteresis Model